bash-utilities/.github/CONTRIBUTING.md

 ## License
 [heading__license]:
   #license
-  ":copyright:"

-By default all Code (including Documentation) are shared under version three (**`3`**) of the GNU AGPL license.
+  "&#x2696; Legal side of Open Source"

 ```
-Contributing Guidelines for Bash Utilities
+Dedicated to building Bash tools for scripts tracked by Git.
-Copyright (C) 2019  S0AndS0
+Copyright (C) <year> S0AndS0

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as published
-by the Free Software Foundation; version 3 of the License.
+by the Free Software Foundation, version 3 of the License.

 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of